kevindevofficial/freecodecamp-survey-project/README.md

 # freecodecamp-survey-project
+This project is a survey page.

-Hello this is a Freecodecamp assignment I created for porfolio demonstration purposes.
+This is a Freecodecamp assignment I created for porfolio demonstration purposes.

 Thanks for watching!